tonysable/Sangar/shalomevrey.md

 7. git checkout master - returns to the initial status

-If you want to make a link
+If you want to make a link use following construction [Text link](URL)

 To make a text italic put an asterisk or low dash before and after *Italic*